What is Stormwater Pollution?

 What can YOU do?

 - If you have leftover hazardous household chemicals, recycle and dispose of products properly.
-Go to earth911.com to find local recycling center near you or contact your local government for information on proper disposal and collection events.
+CCWA typically holds a Household Hazardous Waste Collection Day event for County residents every spring.
+You can also go to earth911.com to find local recycling center near you or contact your local government for information on proper disposal and collection events.

 - Buy only what you need.
 You’ll prevent having leftovers and the need to dispose of them.